tasuki/zlej-rob/README.md

     pip install -r requirements.txt --use-mirrors

+> Watch out: `pip` refers to Python 2 version of pip on certain systems
+> (Ubuntu).
+You might need to specify the version explicitly by calling e.g.
+> `pip-3.3` instead.

 ## Use

 The following is a sample of how to run zlejrob.
 Not knowing optimal solver